Foundation Diet and Health

 Ingredients - Nutritional values - Calories

 With 8.8 kcal per 2.5 g, a nori sheet made from red algae is low in calories.
-Carbohydrates (0.78 g/2.5 g), fiber (0.22 g/2.5 g) and fats (0.1 g/2.5 g) are also only present in small amounts.
+Carbohydrates (0.78 g/2.5 g),fiber (0.22 g/2.5 g) and fats (0.1 g/2.5 g) are also only present in small amounts.
 Proteins (protein) are contained at 1.1 g/2.5 g.
 With its salt content (86 mg/2.5 g), a nori sheet covers 3.6% of the daily requirement.
-There are 3,439 mg of salt per 100 g, which exceeds the daily requirement and is unhealthy.
+There are 3439 mg of salt per 100 g, which exceeds the daily requirement and is unhealthy.
 2,13 However, since you normally only use a few sheets per meal, the salt content is not harmful to health.

 The nori leaf is particularly rich in folate .
 The content of 31 µg/2.5g (15.4% of the daily requirement) is similar to that of dried dulse (32 µg/2.5g).
 Only yeast extract contains slightly more folate at 95 µg/2.5g.
 2,13

-Iodine is also present in considerable quantities at around 7.7 µg/2.5g (5.1% of the daily requirement).
+Iodine is also present in considerable quantities at around 7.9 µg/2.5g (5.1% of the daily requirement).
 Spirulina (11.4 µg/2.5g) and umeboshi paste (7.8 µg/2.5g) contain a similar amount.
-Dried kombu seaweed contains much more (too much) iodine (7,385 µg/2.5g).
-2,13 You can find out more about iodine in the chapter "Danger - Intolerances - Side Effects".
+Dried kombu seaweed contains much more (too much) iodine (7385 µg/2.5g).
+2,13 You can find more on the subject of iodine in the chapter "Danger - Intolerances - Side Effects".

 There are 19 mg of magnesium in a 2.5 g nori sheet (5% of the daily requirement).
 Dried kombu seaweed has slightly less magnesium at 12.8 mg/2.5g and agar-agar has slightly more at 19.3 mg/2.5g.
 2.13

-Other notable nori leaf vitamins include vitamin C (ascorbic acid) , riboflavin (vitamin B 2 ) and vitamin A .
+Other notable nori leaf vitamins include vitamin C (ascorbic acid), riboflavin (vitamin B2 ) and vitamin A .

 The complete ingredients of red algae leaves, the coverage of the daily requirement and comparison values with other ingredients can be found in our nutrient tables.
 In the article Nutrients explained you will get a detailed insight into the topic.

-Health Benefits
+Health Effects

 Are Nori Leaves Healthy?
-Nori, dried purple seaweed ( Porphyra spp.), is known to contain numerous nutritional and biofunctional components, including proteins, vitamins (e.g. vitamin C and members of the vitamin B family), minerals, dietary fiber, polyunsaturated fatty acids (such as omega-3), carotenoids, saccharides and mycosporin-like amino acids.1,3 The bioactive compounds exhibit a range of health-promoting properties such as antioxidant, immunomodulatory, antihypertensive, anticancer and anticoagulant.4 The results of pharmacological studies have demonstrated the efficacy of Porphyra in the treatment of goiter, hypertension, bronchitis, laryngitis, edema, measles and hyperglycemia.3
+Nori, dried purple seaweed ( Porphyra ssp.), is known to contain numerous nutritional and biofunctional components, including proteins, vitamins (e.g. vitamin C and members of the vitamin B family), minerals, dietary fiber, polyunsaturated fatty acids (such as omega-3 ), carotenoids, saccharides and mycosporin-like amino acids.1,3 The bioactive compounds exhibit a range of health-promoting properties such as antioxidant, immunomodulatory, antihypertensive, anticancer and anticoagulant.4 The results of pharmacological studies have demonstrated the efficacy of Porphyra in the treatment of goiter, hypertension, bronchitis, laryngitis, edema, measles and hyperglycemia.3

 Porphyran, one of the main components of Porphyra yezoensis and related to agarose, is a linear sulfated polysaccharide.
 In addition to its use as a dietary fiber in nori, studies show that porphyran has various physiological effects, including immunomodulatory, anti-inflammatory, antioxidant, antihyperlipidemic, hypercholesterolemic, and anti-tumor effects.
 A 2015 study examined the levels of porphyran in nori leaves and its production waste and found that the nori waste had a much higher porphyran content than the actual leaves.
 1